nezaboodka/reactronic/README.md

 ### State

-State is a set of objects storing data of an application.
+State is a set of objects that store data of an application.
 All state objects are transparently hooked to track access to their properties, both on reads and writes.